pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 ---

 With the advance of python and Jupyter Notebooks, many astronomers have started using them for their data analysis pipelines.
-Therefore, members of the astronomy and data science communities have developed `nb2galaxy` -- a module of the `nb2workflow` library -- that allows for a quick and easy conversion of Jupyter Notebooks to Galaxy tools.
-Nonetheless, the use-case is not limited to astronomy, hence this tutorial is dedicated to developers and researchers interested in Galaxy, in general.
+In response, members of the astronomy and data science communities have developed `nb2galaxy` -- a module of the `nb2workflow` library -- that allows for a quick and easy conversion of Jupyter Notebooks into Galaxy tools.
+While originally motivated by astronomical use cases, the tool is broadly applicable.
+This tutorial is therefore aimed at developers and researchers across disciplines who are interested in Galaxy.

 > <agenda-title></agenda-title>